Factual/skuld/README.md

 2. Each leader's claim set is a superset of the previous leader

 We have: a target cohort of nodes for the new epoch, provided by Helix.
-Some previous cohort of nodes belonging to the old epoch, tracked by ZK.
+Some previous cohort of nodes belonging to the old epoch, tracked by ZooKeeper.

 To become a leader, one must successfully:

-1. Read the previous epoch+cohort from ZK
+1. Read the previous epoch+cohort from ZooKeeper

 2. (optimization) Ensure that the previous epoch is strictly less than the epoch this node is going to be the leader for.